shubhmaurya/basic-todo-app/README.md

 # Todo List Web App

 A simple, modern Todo List web app with dark mode.
-Add, edit, and delete tasks with a clean, responsive UI—built using JavaScript, HTML, and CSS to learn DOM manipulation.
+Add, edit, and delete tasks with a clean, responsive UI - built using JavaScript, HTML, and CSS to learn DOM manipulation.

 ## Features

 - Add, edit, and delete todos
 - Sequential numbering for todos
 - Responsive design for all devices
-- Dark mode toggle (top right corner)
+- Dark mode toggle
 - Accessible and keyboard-friendly

 ## Live Demo